 organized for birdwatchers

-Cost: $55.00 for members and $60.00 for non-members for bus transportation.
-(Admission to the walking trails is free.)
+Cost: $45.00 for members and $50.00 for non-members for bus transportation only.
+We each will pay our own entrance fee of $6 ($5 seniors).
+No refunds will be given.
 Paid bus reservations are transferable.
 It is the participant’s responsibility to find a replacement.

-The form you need for the trip to Mont Rigaud is this one.
+The form you need for the trip to Mont Saint-Hilaire is this one.

 Print it out and return it without delay.

 This page last modified on: Friday, October 30, 2015